RyanPiao/OpenHE/README.md

 # OpenHE
 This is Open**H**aptic**E**ngine, OpenHE is a universal haptic(Force) feedback build for OpenGloveDriver.
 OpenHE is able to recognize in-game characters' hands by utilizing OpenCV and mediapipe, using the captured hand data to track positions of fingers in real-time.
-With OpenGloveDriver and Lucidglove hardware, OpenHE is able to send back the calculated figure position and stop the stepper motor in the right postion to mimic force feedback.
+With OpenGloveDriver and Lucidglove hardware, OpenHE is able to send back the calculated finger position and stop the stepper motor in the right postion to mimic force feedback.

 # What is OpenGloveDriver and Lucidglove?
 A SteamVR (OpenVR) driver for VR Gloves and DIY Hardware.